syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when the number is out of range.
+'#NUM!'-occurs when the number is out of range.

-#VALUE!-occurs when the number is a non-numeric value.
+'#VALUE!'-occurs when the number is a non-numeric value.

 #### CSC